Ifé (musician): Music career

 On 3 October 2018, Ifé released her first single "Nwa".
 That same year, she followed with two other singles "Egwu" and "Nwa Remix".
 In November 2019, she debuted her first EP "DarkLight".
 Prior to the release of the DarkLight EP, she released three singles "Nwayo", "Ifunanya" and "Ozo".

 Ifé released her first album in 2021 "Sunset and Paragraphs", which earned her recognition.
 The album comprised 13 tracks including "Ife Melu", a tribute song to those that lost their lives during the Biafran war.
 A year before the album release, she performed at the Mondial Music for Women Festival in Abidjan, and later the Black History Concert 2021 in Lagos, Nigeria.
 A year later in November 2022, she released another single "Paradise (All Over Me)".

 In 2023, she was featured on Gen Uru's "Worthy Album" including tracks like "Oshimiri" with Rudeboy and "Uru Dia" with Acetune, Ifex G.

+In 2025, Ifé began reinventing Nigerian classics and old-school songs, performing them in acoustic versions.
+In an interview, she stated that she was answering the call of her ancestors.